codesterribly/FaceRekoEnhanced/README.md

 ### Edit variables
 In *FaceReko.py* and *server.py* change MySQL connection info if needed.

-Run `python check_card.py` and tap your card on the reader to find out your card's UID.
-Edit *rfid.py*, look for the hid variable and change the numbers to your card's UID.

 Lastly for this section, edit *FaceReko.py* and look for the `collection` variable.
 Change this to whatever you named your collection earlier.

 ## Usage: